rammmukul/Wiktionary-Lookup-addon/readme.md

 ## Contributing

-We welcome contributions, whether they are whole new features or bug fixes.
+Contributions are welcome, whether they are whole new features or bug fixes.

 For an index of some example add-ons, see the ["Example extensions" page on MDN](https://developer.mozilla.org/Add-ons/WebExtensions/Examples).